Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 A wonderful github user named [Supermerill](https://github.com/supermerill) has created a custom version of Slic3r PE called [Slic3r++](https://github.com/supermerill/Slic3r).
 I highly recommend using this version, because it has a lot of new features that the official Slic3r PE is lacking, such as but not limited to top surface ironing, XY hole compensation, continuous perimeter loops, interior top layer supports, avoiding unsupported perimeters, and more!
 Supermerill  keeps his version current with the latest release of Slic3r PE (so you won't miss out on anything from the main version!) and he's really smart (he's actually the guy that invented Gyroid infill).

-# Achieving Better Print Quality
+# Achieving Better Print Quality Through Hardware Upgrades
 <a name="quality"/>

 There are many things you can do to your Prusa MK3 printer to make it print objects at higher quality.
 Mostly, it will be print settings in Slic3r that you will have to tweak with trial and error on a per object basis.
-But let's discuss acheiving better quality other ways!
+But let's discuss acheiving better quality with better hardware!

 The Prusa printers are known to be cursed with a problem called the [602 Inconsistent Extrusion Issue](https://github.com/prusa3d/Prusa-Firmware/issues/602).
 Follow that link for example photos and more information.
 Basically, it leads to layer lines on the sides of your prints sticking out our being recessed in at spots which is very noticable.
 This is very hard to correct 100%, but there are some things you can do to help fix this problem a bit - those are listed below.
 The main cause of this issue is inadequate heatbreak cooling.

+There are also other hardware upgrades listed below that not only correct the 602 issue, but also improve print quality in other ways.
+I ordered them from what I believe to have the biggest affect on print quality to least.

+* [Bondtech BMG Extruder](https://www.bondtech.se/en/product/prusa-i3-mk2-5-mk3-extruder-upgrade/).
+This is a whole new extruder  for your Mk3, and it's expensive.
+But because it has much better cooling than the stock extruder and a better gearing ratio, it has been shown to almost completely eliminate the 602 Issue and allows printing at higher resolution.
 * [Sunon Extruder Fan](https://all3dmakers.com/products/sunon-mk2-5-mk3-5v-hotend-cooling-fan).
 This is a replacement fan for the default Noctua fan that ships with the printer.
 It is much more powerful, at the expense of being louder.
 But it will help your 602 Issue very much by cooling your heatbreak much better!
-* [Bear Extruder and X Axis](https://www.thingiverse.com/thing:3226689).
-This is a whole new extruder and X-axis for your Mk3, but everything is printable.
-It's a big project, but very much worth it.
-It has better cooling for the heatbreak and will make your 602 Issue not as noticable, as well as make the printer much easier to disassemble in the future for troubleshooting.
-* [Bondtech BMG Extruder](https://www.bondtech.se/en/product/prusa-i3-mk2-5-mk3-extruder-upgrade/).
-This is a whole new extruder  for your Mk3, and it's expensive.
-But because it has much better cooling than the stock extruder and a better gearing ratio, it has been shown to almost completely eliminate the 602 Issue and allows printing at higher resolution.
+I highly recommend this fan to replace the stock fan.
+* [Misumi LM8UP Bearings](https://us.misumi-ec.com/vona2/detail/221000091803/?HissuCode=LM8UP&PNSearch=LM8UP&KWSearch=LM8UP&searchFlow=results2type).
+These are arguably the best bearings available for your printer.
+They might increase print quality slightly, as well as make your printer slightly quieter.
+They will also last longer than the stock bearings that ship with the MK3.
+You need to make sure to grease them when you get them, they come un-greased!
+Use [this printed tool](https://www.thingiverse.com/thing:1128781) to grease your bearings with [Super-Lube PTFE](https://www.amazon.com/dp/B0081JE0OO/ref=twister_B07HLTTG9L?_encoding=UTF8&psc=1).
+You should also get matching Misumi rods (below)!
+You will need 3 bearings for the X axis, 3 bearings for the Y axis, and 4 bearings for the Z axis.
+However, X and Y axis are most important if you want to save some money, the Z axis is not as important.
+* [Misumi Rods](https://us.misumi-ec.com/vona2/detail/110302634310/?HissuCode=PSFU&PNSearch=PSFU&KWSearch=PSFU&searchFlow=results2type&curSearch=%7b%22field%22%3a%22%40search%22%2c%22seriesCode%22%3a%22110302634310%22%2c%22innerCode%22%3a%22%22%2c%22sort%22%3a1%2c%22specSortFlag%22%3a0%2c%22allSpecFlag%22%3a0%2c%22page%22%3a1%2c%22pageSize%22%3a%2260%22%2c%2200000028941%22%3a%22mig00000001498696%22%2c%2200000028938%22%3a%2200000028938.a!00001%22%2c%2200000028940%22%3a%22b%22%2c%2200000028942%22%3a%22e%22%2c%22typeCode%22%3a%22PSFU%22%2c%22fixedInfo%22%3a%22MDM00000529299110302634310-1518478229%7c13%22%7d&Tab=wysiwyg_area_0).
+These rods are more precise than the stock rods that ship with the Prusa MK3.
+They are matched to the Misumi bearings above.
+You will need a total of 6, 2 of each of the following lengths: 320mm, 330mm, 370mm.
 * [Better Thermal Paste for your Heatbreak](https://www.amazon.com/Thermal-Grizzly-Kryonaut-Grease-Paste/dp/B011F7W3LU).
 Since we know that one of the leading causes of the 602 Issue is bad heatbreak cooling, it couldn't hurt to put a higher quality thermal paste on your heatbreak.
 Simply unscrew the heatsink from the heatbreak, remove the old thermal paste, and apply the new paste gingerly to the threads.
 This probably won't help a whole lot, but it can't hurt!
 The link above is for Thermal Grizzly Kryonaut paste which is very good and what I'm using, but if you want the very best paste look into something called CooLaboratory Liquid Pro - it's the very best paste you can buy, but very expensive.

-# Recommended Mods For Your Mk3
+# Recommended Printable Mods For Your Mk3
 <a name="mods"/>

-Below are mods I highly recommend you make or purchase for your Mk3.
+Below are mods I highly recommend you make for your MK3.
 They will either make your life easier, or improve the quality of your prints.
 Maybe both.

 * [Bear Extruder and X Axis](https://www.thingiverse.com/thing:3226689).
 This is a whole new extruder and X-axis for your Mk3, but everything is printable.
 It's a big project, but very much worth it.
 It will increase your print quality, make it easy to tension your X axis belt, and also make your printer easier to take apart or fix in the future.
 I highly recommend it, but make sure to print a [compatible fan duct](https://www.thingiverse.com/thing:3320490) for it too!
 * [Taurus Y Axis](https://www.thingiverse.com/thing:3269389).
 This is a new Y motor mount and belt system, mostly all printable as well.
 It is much stronger than the default Y axis parts, and allows you to easily tension your Y axis belt.
 You may notice a slight increase in print quality with this.
+* [Rigid Feet for MK3](https://www.thingiverse.com/thing:3082188).
+The rubber feet with the Prusa MK3 are great for making the printer slightly quieter, but upgrading to rigid feet (printable) will improve quality and help eliminate ringing and ghosting effects!
 * [Mk3 Dust Filter](https://www.thingiverse.com/thing:2983334).
 Easily print and make a dust filter for your extruder.
 This will help prevent nozzle clogs from happening by filtering dust from your filament.
 This is only compatible with stock extruder, not bear extruder.
-* [Rigid Feet for MK3](https://www.thingiverse.com/thing:3082188).
-The rubber feet with the Prusa MK3 are great for making the printer slightly quieter, but upgrading to rigid feet (printable) will improve quality and help eliminate ringing and ghosting effects!
 * [Extruder Visualizer](https://www.thingiverse.com/thing:2638857).
 Decorate your extruder, but at the same time be able to see what your motor is doing.
 Great for troubleshooting extruder movements.
 There are many other design available on thingiverse, or you make your own.
 All you need is a magnet and some glue.
 * [E3D Nozzle Holder](https://www.thingiverse.com/thing:3280665).
 A great way to store your E3D nozzles if you have a bunch of them.
 * [E3D Nozzle Change Tool](https://www.thingiverse.com/thing:3277211).
 Change your nozzles very easily if you have multiple nozzles.